 Join us for a special 90-minute walking tour of Washington’s second oldest village on Sunday, November 25 at 1:00 p.m.
-Sign up for the free tour here; space is limited.
+The 2018 Walking Tour is now full.

 Tenley WinterFest is proud to offer this walking tour in partnership with the Tenleytown Historical Society.
 Farleigh Earhart, a THS board member, Deal parent, and frequent patron of the library’s Washingtoniana Room, will conduct the tour.

 What are my transportation/parking options getting to the event?